Skip to Main Content

 Goals

-• To provide a resource for legal educators and students on the ethical and responsible use of AI in legal education.
+• Promote Ethical and Responsible Use: Equip legal educators and students with guidance on the ethical, transparent, and responsible use of AI in legal education and practice.

-• To help users understand the benefits and limitations of AI tools in legal education.
+• Clarify Capabilities and Limitations: Help users understand both the potential benefits and the inherent limitations of AI tools in legal contexts.

-• To offer guidance on selecting appropriate AI tools, training faculty and students on their use, and developing ethical guidelines.
+• Support Informed Adoption: Provide practical guidance on selecting appropriate AI tools, training faculty and students, and developing institutional policies and ethical frameworks.

-• To provide a list of valuable resources for further exploration and learning.
+• Curate Learning Resources: Offer a curated list of articles, tools, case studies, and other resources for deeper exploration and continued learning.

-• To encourage continued exploration and responsible use of AI in legal education.
+• Encourage Ongoing Engagement: Inspire continued exploration, critical thinking, and responsible innovation in the use of AI across legal education.

 Privacy